qatrackplus/qatrackplus/docs/install/win.rst

 Authentication.
 Enter 'qatrackpass' (or whatever you like) for the password fields and uncheck Enforce Password Policy.
 Click OK.

+Again in the Object Explorer frame, right click on the main Security folder and click New Login...
+Set the login name to 'qatrack_reports', select SQL Server Authentication.
+Enter 'qatrackpass' (or whatever you like) for the password fields and uncheck Enforce Password Policy.
+Click OK.

 Back in the Object Explorer frame, expand the qatrackdb database, right click on Security and select New->User.

 Enter 'qatrack' as the User name and Login name and then in the Database Role Membership (or Owned Schemas) region select 'db_datawriter', 'db_datareader' and 'db_owner'.
+Click OK.

+Now add the readonly database user for the query tool.
+In the Object Explorer frame, expand the qatrackdb database, right click on Security and select New->User.

+Enter 'qatrack_reports' as the User name and Login name and then in the Database Role Membership (or Owned Schemas) region select 'db_datareader'.
 Click OK.

 Configuring QATrack+ to use your new database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~